Anshukun888/olist-ecommerce-analysis/README.md

 ## Project Workflow

 1. Downloaded Olist dataset from Kaggle (8 CSV files, 100K+ rows)
-2. Cleaned and transformed all 8 tables using Excel Power Query (handled nulls, standardized date formats, removed duplicates)
+2. Cleaned and transformed all 8 tables using Excel Power Query, handling nulls, standardizing date formats, and removing duplicates
 3. Designed relational schema and loaded cleaned data into MySQL using LOAD DATA LOCAL INFILE
-4. Wrote 16 SQL queries covering revenue trends, category performance, delivery analysis, and customer retention (including CTEs, window functions, and DATEDIFF calculations)
+4. Wrote 16 SQL queries covering revenue trends, category performance, delivery analysis, and customer retention using CTEs, window functions, and DATEDIFF calculations
-5. Connected Power BI to MySQL via ODBC driver, built data model with 7 relationships and a DateTable
+5. Connected Power BI to MySQL via ODBC driver, built data model with 7 table relationships and a custom DateTable
-6. Created 20+ DAX measures and a 4-page interactive dashboard with slicers, conditional formatting, and insight text boxes
+6. Created 20+ DAX measures and a 4-page interactive dashboard with slicers, conditional formatting, filled maps, and insight text boxes
-7. Documented findings and recommendations
+7. Documented findings and recommendations in a business-facing insights report

 ---